cecat/MyHASS/README.md

 3. Other.
 If you plan to use Frigate, you will need to either go with one of the beefier servers or get a Coral TPU (USB device that plugs into your server).
 A Pi3 is probably fine if all you are doing is controlling lights and monitoring sensors, but Frigate will bring it to its knees (it will be unresponsive).
 A Pi4 can barely keep up with 1 camera, using 80% of its CPU to do so and giving you sluggish performance interacting with the system.

-NOTE: Unfortunately as of August 2022 it is nearly impossible to find either a Pi4 or a Coral TPU (escept from opportunitists at insane prices).
+NOTE: Unfortunately as of August 2022 it is nearly impossible to find either a Pi4 or a Coral TPU (except from opportunitists at insane prices).
 You could get started with a Pi3 but don't try to use Frigate as it will make the system more or less unresponsive, using 99% of the CPU.

 ### Software and Installation